 After a 2-week board and train, Hope understood how to communicate with her family.
 Thankfully, her family could now communicate with Hope and help her control her energy and settle down inside but still be her same happy self.
 Watching transformations like Hope’s is why we do what we do.
 She has a family that will love and adore her forever and she now knows how to make them happy to.

 As their level of obedience commands improve, their ability to manage their own impulses and understand the routines of your home improve.
 Your dog learns through this process what is acceptable behavior and what is not and you learn how to effectively communicate that to your dog and they learn how to understand what you want from them.
 Obedience commands become fantastic communication tools for a peaceful home with your dog.

 In the end, a strong and solid basis of obedience leads to A Dog That Is A JOY To Live With!
 That is K-9 Culture Dog Training’s Vision and Mission and we help you achieve that through basic and advanced obedience, impulse control and focus.

 An additional benefit of a well-mannered dog; is a dog that is trained is happier and more confident and for the hyperactive dog owner, they are calmer!
 Good dog training is not just about obedience training, the obedience part is just a means to an end.
 Our certified trainers help your dog overcome their behavioral issues and turn them into positive behaviors and routines.

-If you are in the Dallas Metro area and would like a free dog training evaluation to help your overly excited or hyperactive dog learn to be calm and have good manners, give us a call so our trainers can meet with you and discuss the issues you are having with your dog.
+If you are in the Dallas Metro area and would like a dog training evaluation to help your overly excited or hyperactive dog learn to be calm and have good manners, give us a call so our trainers can meet with you and discuss the issues you are having with your dog.
 We can put together an appropriate training program so your dog can start living their best life with you.